ole-thoeb/practical-generics/tasks/sequence.md

 </details>

 ## `sequence.filter`
-Implement a method `sequence.filter` that takes a `predicate` and returns a new `Sequence` without only elements matching the `predicate`.
+Implement the method `sequence.filter` that takes a `predicate` and returns a new `Sequence` without only elements matching the `predicate`.
 Similar to the `mapper` from `sequence.map`, the `predicate` function gets both an element and it's index, but it returns `true` or `false` signaling if the element satisfies the condition.
 Again, remember that sequences are lazy, e.g. no computation calls to `predicate` should occur until the sequence is consumed.